 Our team has regrouped to learn, reflect and create an action plan.

-Yesterday, today, and the days to come, we are committed to creating a safe, inspiring, sustainable, and loving community within dresst™ and hopefully beyond.
+We are committed to creating a safe, inspiring, sustainable, and loving community within dresst™ and hopefully beyond.

 As a start, we have gathered a few resources that are helpful to us and would like to share them with you.
 We hope they can benefit you as well.